Meeting Guidelines for Members

 Each Director has the responsibility to express their own opinions.

 Each Director has the responsibility to listen respectfully to the opinions of others and to honor divergent opinions.

 Each Director has the responsibility to accept group decisions as legitimate.

 Each Director has the responsibility to share responsibility for group behavior and productivity.

 Each Director has the responsibility to not dominate Board meeting time, nor expect the Board to deal with topics that are not appropriate for the Board.

-Each Director has the responsibility to support the Board President on Board discipline and Board accountability.
+Each Director has the responsibility to support the Board Chair on Board discipline and Board accountability.